turalgasimov/holbertonschool-shell/io_redirections_and_filters/README.md

 List of files and their purposes

-0-hello_world -> prints “Hello, World”, followed by a new line to the standard outp.
+0-hello_world -> prints "Hello, World", followed by a new line to the standard output.